 The quiet verses underpinning the Wild Style sample are taken from Nas’ guest verse on “Live at the Barbecue” by Main Source.
 The track is an essential part of Nas’ legend: this guest spot immediately elevated his profile, making his debut one of the East Coast’s most anticipated records.
 This anticipation was only compounded by the release of “Halftime,” included on the 1992 Zebrahead soundtrack.
 Fellow Queens emcee Akinyele also debuted on the posse cut, and went on to have limited success through the mid-’90s with a string of minor pornocore hits.

-The track’s signature high-pitched horn hits are courtesy of Donald Byrd, though producer DJ Premier cuts the sample to create a new sense of rhythm.
+Those distinctive high-pitched horn hits are courtesy of Donald Byrd, though producer DJ Premier cuts the sample to create a new sense of rhythm.
 Whereas the hits are equidistant in Byrd’s “Flight Time,” they’re grouped into a three-two pattern on “N.Y.
 State Of Mind.”
 The 1973 Blue Note release was previously sampled on Public Enemy’s 1990 title track, “Fear Of A Black Planet.”

 The drums throughout are lifted from the break in Kool & The Gang’s “N.T.,” a 1971 live recording.
 The track, which is an abbreviation of “No Title,” later reappears on Illmatic closer “It Ain’t Hard To Tell.”
 Though it fell far before their commercial success, “N.T.” has become a frequently sampled track, appearing on tracks by producers such as Diamond D, Pete Rock, The Bomb Squad, Madlib, Marley Marl and Nas’ mentor Large Professor.

-The eerie piano loop that underpins Nas’ story of violence and fear is sourced from the heart of Joe Chambers’ “Mind Rain.”
+That eerie piano loop that underpins Nas’ story of violence and fear is sourced from the heart of Joe Chambers’ “Mind Rain.”
 The track was included on his 1977 LP, Double Exposure.
 Not only was this the first sample of “Mind Rain,” but it was the first sample of Joe Chambers’ work altogether.
 Following DJ Premier’s flip, it took almost two decades for the distinctive piano to reappear on a few drum & bass cuts.

 The voice that says “New York state of mind” at 2:18 belongs to none other than Nas forefather and God MC, Rakim.
 The lyric is sampled from Eric B. & Rakim’s “Mahogany,” a track from their penultimate record, Let The Rhythm Hit ‘Em.
 Though less famous than their earlier efforts, Paid In Full and Follow The Leader, the record received a perfect ‘5 mics’ in The Source.
 The same vocal sample reappeared on Nas’ 1999 sequel, “N.Y State Of Mind Pt.
 II.”